 Tools for Working Remotely

 The University offers a variety of technology-related services to help faculty and staff work from anywhere they can get connected to the Internet.
 Be prepared!
 Working remotely requires both the right tools and the right mindset.
-It’s helpful to consider setting up the right environment as well as getting the right tools.
+It’s helpful to set up the right environment as well as getting the right tools.
 This information will get you ready to be productive when working remotely.

 How do I prepare to work remotely?
 (Training Resources)